 1. Tooth Decay (Cavities)

-The acidic environment created by the plaque on the tooth is responsible for the decay.
-The decay first erodes the enamel, and once it reaches the tooth’s dentin, and then the pulp, the nerve is exposed, and the result is the characteristically severe pain.
+The acidic environment created by plaque erodes the enamel.
+Once decay reaches the dentin and then the pulp, the nerve is exposed, resulting in severe pain.

 2. Infection (Abscess)

-If bacteria invade the pulp, it will become infected.
-Even though the body does everything in its power to eliminate it, the infection does not stop until it becomes so painful that it necessitates a root canal.
+If bacteria invade the pulp, it becomes infected.
+The infection can become so painful that it necessitates a root canal.

 3. Trauma or Fracture